 Researchers Find That CGMs Provide Insight On The Progression Of Type 2 Diabetes Among Hispanic Adults

-The study followed 100 participants with Type 2 diabetes or had self-reported as at risk for developing Type 2.
-86 percent of participants were Hispanic.
+The study followed 100 participants with type 2 diabetes or had self-reported as at risk for developing type 2.
+Eighty-six percent of participants were Hispanic.
 After enrollment, all study participants were trained to wear the Abbott Freestyle Libre Pro CGM device for 14 days.
 After two weeks, participants returned their sensors.
 Upon return, the CGM readers were connected to libreview.com, where an individualized report was created.

 Health Impact of CGM Usage

-The study found a strong relationship between the time spent in 70 to 140 mg/dl range throughout the day with a healthy HbA1c, compared to the overnight time spent, which had a weaker correlation.
+The study found a strong relationship between the time spent in 3.9 to 7.8 mmol/L70 to 140 mg/dL range throughout the day with a healthy HbA1c, compared to the overnight time spent, which had a weaker correlation.
 “This shows the importance of focusing closely on the time in range during the day to estimate more accurately which way your HbA1c is going,” Souptik Barua, PhD, postdoctoral research associate in the electrical and computer engineering department at Rice University tells Beyond Type 1.

-“For the pre diabetes participants, we saw that their glucose profiles remained stable within the target 70 to 140.
+“For the pre diabetes participants, we saw that their glucose profiles remained stable within the target 3.9 to 7.8 mmol/L70 to 140 mg/dL.
 During the day, they had started to deviate,” Barua says.
-“If we can monitor participants, people with prediabetes, we can see that their glucose readings during the day are spiking to those kinds of ranges.”
+“If we can monitor participants, people with prediabetes, we can see that their blood glucose readings during the day are spiking to those kinds of ranges.”

-He adds that CGMs have allowed researchers to collect glucose level fluctuations, informing researchers about a patient’s glucose profile and current health status.“That can tell us something about whether a participant is becoming worse or not,” Barua says.
+He adds that CGMs have allowed researchers to collect blood glucose level fluctuations, informing researchers about a patient’s glucose profile and current health status.
+“That can tell us something about whether a participant is becoming worse or not,” Barua says.